 News & Events

-Wyckoff recently recognized its Cardiac Catheterization and Electrophysiology Laboratory for achieving the highest patient satisfaction scores for 2024.
+Wyckoff Recently Recognized its Cardiac Catheterization and Electrophysiology Laboratory for Achieving the Highest Patient Satisfaction Scores for 2024

 The scores are a testament to the Cardiac Cath department’s dedication to providing compassionate, patient-centered care of the highest quality, through effective communication and in a positive and comfortable environment that has earned them the praise of our patients.